 Dogs: At Fort Ross,

-dogs are allowed only in the main parking area, and they
+dogs are allowed in the main parking area and on the paved walkways, and they

 Things To Do

 You may book a private tour, given in either English or Russian, by calling Fort Ross Conservancy at 707/847-3437 or emailing us at firstname.lastname@example.org.

 - Things to Do -- Describes various activities available at Fort Ross.